 Sportsbook Betting Board: spreads are highlighted in yellow

 WHEN BETTING IN LAS VEGAS, one must accurately pick winners against the spread, on average, 52.38% of the time to break even financially, yet successfully predicting winners against the spread 'just' 54% of the time in the long term would be good enough for those starting with larger bankrolls to easily earn a comfortable living.
-It is estimated that more than 200 million people bet money on the last Super Bowl, yet there may not be even a dozen individuals, cadres and syndicates in the world who pick NFL winners against the spread 54% of the time or more in the long term.
+It is estimated that more than 200 million people bet money on the last Super Bowl, yet there may not be even a dozen individuals, cadres and syndicates in the world who successfully pick NFL winners against the spread 54% of the time or more in the long term.

 An internet search for such success turns up only a handful of sports bettors who have publicly documented this kind of achievement, yet all the achievement above a 54% success rate (still better than virtually anyone) is ultimately only success in recent history or a short history at best, while long-term success at 1,000 picks or more, if they have even made that many picks, still runs below 54%.
 By 'publicly documented' I mean 100% of NFL predictions are publicly posted no later than immediately PRIOR to kickoff and show a long-term success rate against the spread above 54%.
 To be sure, there are countless websites built by dishonest touts who claim far greater, mostly absurd levels of success, all to cheat people out of their money.
 These touts, when not just plain lying about their results, regularly advertise success rates after as few as 100, or 50, or even 10 picks as great accomplishment when, by accepted statistical measures, the results are based on such a low number of predictions that success can't even be measured.